The Complete Guide to Amazon FBA Reimbursement [2022 Updated]

 If you sell on Amazon, you should be familiar with the costs, especially the FBA selling fees.
 Despite the expenses, the FBA program offers Amazon sellers various benefits for shipping and inventory management.
 However, if you’re not careful, you could end up paying for more than you should.

 You should monitor two main things to ensure that you aren’t overpaying for anything: product category and product dimension.
 Amazon charges you a referral fee for your product that varies by category.
-However, if Amazon miscategorizes your inventory and charges the referral fees incorrectly, you can claim reimbursement.
+However, you can claim reimbursement if Amazon miscategorizes your inventory and charges the referral fees incorrectly.

 Another reason for overcharged fees is incorrectly measured items.
 When Amazon receives your inventory, they use Cubiscan to determine its dimensions and weight.
 Even though this automated machine is mostly accurate, an irregularly bulging package might cause an error that places your item into a higher size category.
-If Amazon classifies a standard size item as over-size, it can have big implications on your FBA fees.
+If Amazon classifies a standard size item as over-size, it can significantly affect your FBA fees.

 How to Determine How Much Amazon Owes You?